Sometimes, signs of abuse or vulnerability are not that easy to spot. You may just get a feeling that something isn’t quite right.

 If you are worried about someone knowing what web pages you have been looking at, there are things you can do to hide this information.
 We have put together a guide to staying safe online which covers hiding your web activity, how to remove your history, and making sure you can end emails safely.

 People fleeing from domestic abuse usually can't take pets with them, so may be reluctant to leave their home.
 If there's somewhere safe for the pets however, it can help to make the decision to leave easier.

 There are fostering services which can look after pets until their owners are in a better situation.
 Cats Protection and the Dogs Trust both offer services across the UK, or there might be a shelter in your local area.

 In June 2018, Derwent Living was the first housing association in the Midlands to sign up to the Chartered Institute of Housing's 'Make a Stand' campaign,

-Over the next 12 months Derwent Living will work with customers and colleagues to meet four pledge commitments, which are:
+Over the next 12 months Derwent Living worked with customers and colleagues to meet four pledge commitments, which are:

 Pledge one – Put in place and embed a policy to support customers who are affected by domestic abuse.